 align is an optional user-defined alignment for the checksum.
-If you do not specify an alignment explicitly, an alignment of 1 is used.
+If you do not specify an alignment explicitly, the checksum will not be aligned.

 m specifies that the initial value val will be mirrored before it is used. m0x2468 is a bitwise initial value that will be mirrored (0x2468 before mirroring), and m#0x8C18 is a bytewise initial value that will be mirrored (0x8C18 before mirroring).
-See Mirroring, page 38.
+See Mirroring, page 40.

 specifies that val is a bytewise initial value. #0x1D0F is an example of a bytewise initial value.
 Bytewise initial values are used if the verification step uses the byte-by-byte algorithm with non-zero initial values.
-See Bytewise initial values, page 38.
+See Bytewise initial values, page 42.